s3cret/py-basic/advanced/generator.md

 -------------
 From the list comprehension, we can generate a full list stored in the memory.
 As for a very large list, though it is generated
-`What if we just need to use few of the front index elements?`
+`What if we just need the first few elements?`
 Then numbers of the elements are going to waste the memory.

 In this case, we can use generator to `compute the next and next element on the fly`.